Los Angeles Amputation Lawyer

 These are just a few of the most common types of damages available.
 An attorney can help determine the total damages that apply to a specific case.Our California Medical Malpractice Attorneys can Help with Your Case

 If you have been the victim of an amputation that was a result of medical negligence, you must speak with an amputation attorney in Los Angeles today.
-At Willoughby Brod, LLP, Markus Willoughby has successfully argued cases that are now considered landmark cases and his approach continues to be taught to attorneys around the country.
+At the Brod Law Firm, Markus Willoughby has successfully argued cases that are now considered landmark cases and his approach continues to be taught to attorneys around the country.
 If you or your loved one has sustained a wrongful amputation, Attorney Willoughby will help make it right and secure the compensation you need.
 Call us today at (800) 427-7020 to schedule your free consultation so he can review your case.